dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 From here is possible to send commands directly to the emulator, below a list of useful commands:

-* **help** Well this is the first command to get some help on how to use the monitor.
+* `help` Well this is the first command to get some help on how to use the monitor.
-* **info xxxx** It will print several information, depending on xxxx for example: *info lapic* will show the current status of the local apic, *info mem* will print current virtual memory mappings, *info registers* will print the registers content.
+* `info xxxx` It will print several information, depending on xxxx for example: `info lapic` will show the current status of the local apic, `info mem` will print current virtual memory mappings, `info registers` will print the registers content.
-* **x/cf address** where c is the number of items we want to display in decimal, f is the format (`x` for hex, `c` for char, etc) display the content of c virtual memory locations starting from address.
+* `x /cf address` where c is the number of items we want to display in decimal, f is the format (`x` for hex, `c` for char, etc) display the content of c virtual memory locations starting from address.
-* **xp/cf address** same as above, but for physical memory.
+* `xp /cf address` same as above, but for physical memory.

 #### Info mem & Info tlb